I knew next to nothing about Yogyakarta before this trip.

 The unit of currency in Indonesia is the Indonesian Rupiah (IDR).
 We arrived in Yogyakarta by way of Jakarta and Bandung so we already had enough IDR with us.
 But if you need to exchange currency in Yogyakarta, then you can do so at Mulia Money Changer.
 They’re located close to Yogyakarta train station (map).
 According to blog posts and online reviewers, they’re known for giving the best rates in Yogyakarta.

-Alternatively, you can also withdraw IDR from an ATM.
-The rates are competitive.
-Just be sure to advise your bank you’ll be using your ATM card overseas so you don’t run into any problems.
+If you’d rather not bring large sums of foreign currency into Indonesia, then an alternative would be to withdraw IDR from an ATM.
+Some say the exchange rates are even better.
+Just be sure to advise your bank that you plan on using it abroad so you don’t run into any problems.
 In my experience, my ATM card works in some machines but not in others.

 BEST AREA TO STAY